 Today’s advertising environment is filled with too many messages and not enough attention by consumers.
-We explore the use and impact of shockvertising in an advertising campaign.
+Shock Marketing is a field of marketing that provokes, inspires and stuns the public.
+This article explores the use and impact of shockvertising in advertising campaigns.

 The old adage goes that sex sells.
 But shockvertising goes beyond sex to make a statement or invoke powerful imagery to resonate.
 What shocked Americans in 2009 was a Calvin Klein billboard in Soho in New York City.
 What was shocking to Americans was not the sexuality, but having two heterosexual men with one woman.
 A man sleeps on the floor below, giving the impression that he is dreaming of the situation above (supported by the faded dream-like top part of the billboard).
 Freudian psychologists’ imaginations went wild interpreting the photo, and family groups demanded that the ad be taken down.
 Though the financial success of the campaign has not been made available, the amount of free publicity was a big boost to Calvin Klein in a selling environment filled with new boutique jean competitors.